TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/firewalls-configdiagsandlogging.md

 	articleId="ee458b67-5636-4b45-bf74-04abf543ebe5"
 />
 # Diagnostics and logging

+You are creating a case for [Azure Firewall](https://docs.microsoft.com/azure/firewall/overview), which is a managed, cloud-based network security service that protects your Azure Virtual Network resources.
+In order to handle your inquiry in the most efficient way, we recommend you to visit our FAQ [page](https://docs.microsoft.com/azure/firewall/firewall-faq) which provides more insights and explains how Azure Firewall is different from services such as [NVAs](https://docs.microsoft.com/azure/firewall/firewall-faq#how-does-azure-firewall-work-differently-from-existing-services-such-as-nvas-in-the-marketplace), [Web Application Firewall (WAF)](https://docs.microsoft.com/azure/firewall/firewall-faq#what-is-the-difference-between-application-gateway-waf-and-azure-firewall) and [Network Security Groups (NSGs)](https://docs.microsoft.com/azure/firewall/firewall-faq#what-is-the-difference-between-network-security-groups-nsgs-and-azure-firewall).

 ## **Recommended documents**
 Learn how to monitor Azure Firewall logs and metrics, including sample Log Analytics queries and views.<br>
 * Monitor Azure Firewall using [diagnostics and logs](https://docs.microsoft.com/azure/firewall/tutorial-diagnostics).
 You can also use activity logs to audit operations on Azure Firewall resources.
 Using metrics, you can view performance counters in the portal.<br>